 One glance at a gleaming copper mug being served to the gentleman next to you at the bar and you can't help but wonder, what is that?
 That is a Moscow mule.
 Around since the 1940s, this citrusy cocktail consists of ginger beer, lime, and the ingredient behind the Moscow in the name, vodka.
 The more recent rise in popularity for imbibing this beverage has caused a domino effect of mixologist erupting with new takes on the classic recipe.
 With such an imbibe worthy flavor who could blame them?

-By now you're probably drooling over the thought of leisurely sipping on a Moscow mule.
+By now you're probably drooling over the thought of leisurely sipping on a Moscow mule in the summertime.
 Whether it's your first time whipping up this vodka cocktail or you're an experienced Moscow mule drinker, here are the 12 best Moscow mule cocktail recipes made to quench your thirst right now.
+These Moscow Mule variations are perfect on a hot summer day served with crushed ice.

 1. Classic Moscow Mule

 With such a foolproof recipe, you simply can't go wrong with the classic.
 In a signature copper cup, combine 4 ounces ginger beer, lime juice, and a couple of ounces vodka over ice, then garnish with a lime wedge and a sprig of mint.
 Why a copper mug?
 It helps to retain the ice from watering down the beverage.

 2. Jalapeño Pineapple Moscow Mule

 This Moscow mule recipe is guaranteed to tantalize your tastebuds with the addition of sweet, tangy pineapple and spicy jalapeño.
 It even doubles up on the pineapple with pineapple vodka!
 This is one sweet kick you'll want from a mule.
+One sip of this spicy ginger and you'll be hooked!
 Get the recipe here.

 3. Blood Orange Mule

 Show me a good cocktail and I'll show you a blood orange version that makes it taste even better.
-Juicy and sweet, blood orange flavored ginger beer transcends this classic to a higher plane where imbibing becomes a heavenly experience.
-Go on, stir one up.
+Juicy and sweet, blood orange-flavored ginger beer transcends this classic to a higher plane where imbibing becomes a heavenly experience.
+Go on, stir one up in your cocktail shaker.
 You deserve it.
 Get the recipe here.

 4. Mint Strawberry Moscow Mule